LEVEL 3: VOCATIONAL EXTENDED CERTIFICATE (CAMBRIDGE TECHNICAL)

 EXAMINING BOARD: OCR

-You will study 5 practical units in order to become a well-rounded performer and theatre maker.
-Units and assignments are guided and influenced directly by the industry and you will have a wide range of opportunities to interact with professional theatre practitioners.
-The written elements of the course are based on live briefs and practical assignments that mirror what happens in the performing arts industry.
+You will study five practical units in order to become a well-rounded performer and theatre maker.
+Our units and assignments are guided and influenced directly by the industry and you will have a wide range of opportunities to interact with professional theatre practitioners.
+The written elements of the course are based on live briefs and practical assignments that mirror what happens in the Performing Arts industry.

 You will be assessed via performances and coursework completed under timed conditions, 60% of units are assessed externally and 40% of units are assessed internally.

 Many students go on to continue their study of drama/acting at University or Drama School.
 Some learners have worked in theatre companies, pursued technical theatre, film, leisure entertainment and drama therapy.
 It also enhances and works well alongside many other courses such as Nursing, Law, Psychology and English to name but a few.
 Drama will help you develop many transferrable skills desired in a great range of careers.